Michelson - A Smart Contract Language

 big_map (k) (t) | Lazily deserialized maps, limited use. |

 Notice, that types are lowercase in Michelson.
-A data constructor is capitalized(e.g. True
+A data constructor is capitalized(e.g. True or False) and instructions are uppercase.

 Do you want to take a closer look at core data types and notations, check this out: https://tezos.gitlab.io/008/michelson.html#core-data-types-and-notations.